raneemtaha/Wuduh/README.md

 # Wuduh
 Wuduh_AutomationTask

-dears,
+Dears,

-kindly note this project includes the four cases that are requested using the Rest-Assured & TestNG framework:
+Kindly note this project includes four cases that are requested using the Rest-Assured & TestNG framework:
 1-Schema Validation
 2-Response Codes
 3-Data Verification